 The PRC regulatory and enforcement regime with regard to data security and data protection is evolving.
 On July 1, 2015, the National People's Congress Standing Committee promulgated the National Security Law, or the New National Security Law, which took effect on the same date and replaced the former National Security Law promulgated in 1993.
 The New National Security Law covers various types of national security including technology security and information security.
 According to the New National Security Law, the state shall ensure that the information system and data in important areas are secure and controllable.
 In addition, according to the New National Security Law, the state shall establish national security review and supervision institutions and mechanisms, and conduct national security reviews of key technologies and IT products and services that affect or may affect national security.
 In particular, we are legally obligated under the New National Security Law to safeguard national security by, for example, providing evidence related to activities endangering national security, providing convenience and assistance for national security work, and providing necessary support and assistance for national security institutions, public security institutions as well as military institutions.
 As such, we may have to provide data to PRC government authorities and military institutions for compliance with the New National Security Law, which may increase our expenses and subject us to negative publicity that could harm our reputation with users and negatively affect the trading price of our ADSs and/or Class A ordinary shares.
+In addition, the Data Security Law provides a national security review procedure for those data activities that may affect national security, and imposes export restrictions on certain data and information.
 There are uncertainties on how the New National Security Law will be implemented in practice.
-PRC regulators, including the National People's Congress Standing Committee, the MIIT and the Cyberspace Administration of China, have been increasingly focused on regulation in the areas of data security and data protection.
+PRC regulators, including the National People's Congress Standing Committee, the MIIT and the CAC, have been increasingly focused on regulation in the areas of data security and data protection.
 For example, the National People's Congress Standing Committee promulgated the Cybersecurity Law on November 7, 2016, which became effective on June 1, 2017, and strengthens the administration on cyber security.
 See "-Substantial uncertainties exist with respect to China's Cybersecurity Law and the impact it may have on our business operations."
+In addition, on June 10, 2021, the National People's Congress Standing Committee promulgated the Data Security Law, which took effect in September 2021.
+The Data Security Law sets forth data security and privacy related compliance obligations on entities and individuals carrying out data related activities.
+The Data Security Law also introduces a data classification and layered protection system based on the importance of data and the degree of impact on national security, public interests or legitimate rights and interests of individuals or organizations when such data is tampered with, destroyed, leaked or illegally acquired or used.
 We expect that these areas will receive greater attention and focus from regulators, as well as attract public scrutiny and attention going forward.
 This greater attention, scrutiny and enforcement, including more frequent inspections, could increase our compliance costs and, subject us to heightened risks and challenges associated with data security and protection.
 If we are unable to manage these risks, our reputation and results of operations could be materially and adversely affected.